 Carl Sagan once said that "science is a way of thinking much more than it is a body of knowledge".
-Studying Science at the University of Auckland will give you both the disciplinary knowledge and that "way of thinking".
+Studying science at the University of Auckland will give you both disciplinary knowledge and that "way of thinking".
 Together these will allow you to pursue a career in your chosen discipline and provide you with the means to understand and address the challenges confronting society - and science - in the 21st century.
+We have seen science take centre stage over the last 2 years in addressing COVID, but this is only one of many challenges where science can fundamentally help society.

-At the University of Auckland we cover a comprehensive range of disciplines in the courses we offer.
-At the Faculty of Science we're excited to offer two undergraduate programmes, and a diverse range of subject areas
+At the Waipapa Taumata Rau The University of Auckland, we cover a comprehensive range of disciplines in the courses we offer.
+At the Faculty of Science we're excited to offer two undergraduate programmes, and a diverse range of subject areas.

-Our three-year Bachelor of Science is a very flexible degree, which has a large variety of majors and specialisations, as well as many options for double majors and conjoint degrees.
+Our three-year Bachelor of Science is a very flexible degree, which offers a great variety of majors and specialisations, as well as many options for double majors and conjoint degrees.

-We also offer the option to take an undergraduate programme with a research focus.
+You also have the option to take an undergraduate programme with a research focus.
 The four-year Bachelor of Advanced Science (Honours) will accelerate your preparation for postgraduate study.
-It will also equip you with the depth of knowledge and skills demanded by today's employers.
+It will also equip you with the depth of knowledge and skills expected by today's employers.

 Whatever discipline you choose and whatever courses you take, you will discover that science itself is continually evolving.
-It integrates and embraces topics from cells to society, quarks to computation.
+It integrates and embraces topics from cells to society, quarks to computation, and Mātautranga Māori to the scientific method.
 Our approach is to provide you with the education to understand that evolution and allow you to enter not only today's science-based careers, but those that will come in the future.

-As a student at the University of Auckland, you will benefit from studying at New Zealand's world-ranked university\.
+At the University of Auckland, you will benefit from studying at New Zealand's world-ranked university.

-Our staff include the largest group of topranked, internationally renowned scientists in New Zealand, presenting you with knowledge at the cutting edge of science.
+Our staff include the largest group of topranked, internationally renowned scientists in New Zealand.
+They will help you to build your knowledge at the cutting edge of science.

 Your education will be enhanced through outstanding teaching facilities.
-These range from our leading-edge laboratories, including those in our new Science Centre building, to a comprehensive marine campus.
-You will also be able to enjoy all the recreational and cultural opportunities that Auckland, the "City of Sails", has to offer
+These include the award-winning laboratories in our Science Centre based at the City Campus as well as purpose-built facilities in Newmarket for Exercise Sciences, The Goldwater Wine Science Centre on Waiheke Island and the purpose-built marine research campus overlooking Goat Island Reserve in Leigh.
+You will also be able to enjoy all the recreational and cultural opportunities that Auckland Tāmaki Makaurau has to offer.